semgrep/semgrep/README.md

 ## Usage

-Let's start with a simple example:
+Start with a simple example:

 ```
 $ cat << EOF > test.py